-Dixit features simultaneous play, so no one is waiting, its theme is neutral and undaunting, and the subjective nature of the play leads to relaxed conversational atmosphere.
-Dixit has been around for a little while and there are quite a few expansions that can help to keep the game fresh for a long while.
-The biggest flaw would be that Dixit officially tops out at 6 people.
-You can easily hack it to much higher numbers, with the game playing fine at 8 or 9 people.
+Dixit features simultaneous play, so no one is waiting.
+Its theme is neutral and undaunting, and the subjective nature of the play leads to a relaxed, conversational atmosphere.
+Dixit has been around for a little while, and there are quite a few expansions that can help to keep the game fresh for a long while.
+The biggest flaw would be that Dixit officially tops out at six people.
+You can easily hack it too much higher numbers, with the game playing fine at 8 or 9 people.

 Dixit shows at 7.5/10

 Telestrations is a combination of the telephone game and Pictionary.
 Players use a flip book of whiteboards to alternate between drawing a phrase passed to them and trying to decipher what phrase the person before them was trying to draw.
 Telestrations are so simple it doesn't really need an explanation, you can just hand out the supplies, and most people will get the hang of it mid-play.
 It encourages that same funny play we look for in a family game and really benefits from people who aren't good artists, which keeps those who may be intimidated invested in the game.

 The base game of Telestrations plays 8, but there is a 12-person Party Pack.
 The components are of mild quality (I replaced our markers almost immediately).
 Telestrations gets a lot of mileage, and just like charades, if you have things you can be drawing it never really gets old.

 Apples to Apples Alternative 3 - Ultimate Werewolf